 - Make it easy for them to use, find, and to join.

-Bizzabo’s Customer Experience Strategy: Creating Economies of Scale with Ben Anthonisz, Manager, Customer Education at Bizzabo and Remco Devries, VP of Marketing at inSided
+Bizzabo’s Customer Experience Strategy: Creating Economies of Scale with Ben Anthonisz, Manager, Customer Education at Bizzabo and Remco Devries, VP of Global Demand Generation at Gainsight

 - Major Takeaways: In this session, Ben and Remco talked about how the way to keep customers is to deliver an exceptional experience.
 And the key to that?
 Leveraging a customer community as a central destination to scale customer success.
 The most successful communities also operate as a knowledge base and center for feedback.
 Your goal should be to decrease the number of how-to questions directed at CSMs so that you can scale the ratio of CSM:ARR with self-serve answers, topics, and discussions.